BrendanHiggins/BrendanHiggins.github.io/_posts/2022-04-23-Canine-Kidney-Disease.md

 I will, in very small amounts, add in some 90% lean/10% fat, or 93% lean/7% fat ground beef to his food once and a while to encourage him to eat and maintain muscle mass.

-I might give him the occasional [dog multi-vitamin](https://www.chewy.com/zesty-paws-8-in-1-bites-chicken/dp/159496) as a treat since it has protiobitcs, CoQ10, and some other not-so-bad things in it, especially in moderation.
+I might give him the occasional [dog multi-vitamin](https://www.chewy.com/zesty-paws-8-in-1-bites-chicken/dp/159496) as a treat since it has probiotics, CoQ10, and some other not-so-bad things in it, especially in moderation.

 That's it.
 All that reading, all that research, and we have an incredibly specific diet.
 Whew, thanks...Internet?
-I hope I don't accidnetally make things worse?
+I hope I don't acidentally make things worse?

 <img src="/assets/images/oliver-kidney/oliver_blog.PNG" alt="oliver_blog">

+# Note

+If your dog is diagnosed with renal failure, please read up and ask your vet about Addison's Disease / Atypical Addison.
+It's a common misdiagnosis and is more treatable if you get ahead of it.

 # References
 * https://pubmed.ncbi.nlm.nih.gov/10711867/